Dale-Anova/SwearWordFilter/README.md

 Todos
 ===

- - Multiple words still does not work
  - "badword and anotherbadword" is tricky yet because it now returns "anotherxxxxxxx", so maybe need some presorting or something
- - Do some refactoring jesus...